andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/FIWARE/awesome) - :heart: A community moderated list of external 𝑭𝑰𝑾𝑨𝑹𝑬 related websites and software.
 - [awesome-greek](https://github.com/gbroques/awesome-greek) - A curated repository of resources for learning Greek.
 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
-- [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-gpt-image2](https://github.com/itgoyo/awesome-gpt-image2) - A bilingual awesome list of GPT-Image-2 related GitHub repositories.
 - [awesome-ml-pu-learning](https://github.com/jointentropy/awesome-ml-pu-learning) - A curated list of resources dedicated to Positive Unlabeled(PU) learning ML methods.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.